Image Source: Wikipedia

 His first play, "Teatro breve" is from 1919 with the collaboration of Ivo Pelay.
 He wrote 180 more.
 In 1922 the most famous, "El bailarín del cabaret", was staged with the César Ratti's company, where Corsini triunfó (had a success) with "Patotero sentimental".

 In 1923 he travelled to Europe with Luis Bayón Herrera.
 In Paris, where he acted on several plays, he met Carlos Gardel and the idea of filmmaking was born.
-He wrote the plot and songs for "Luces de Buenos Aires", directed by the Chilean Adelqui Millar.
+He wrote the plot and songs for "Luces de Buenos Aires", directed by Adelqui Millar.
 It starred Gloria Guzmán, Sofía Bozán, Pedro Quartucci and the Julio De Caro musical group.

 He returned to Buenos Aires, where he introduced the new ideas taken from music hall and varieties shows.
 He started to work at the Lumitón cinema company, with Enrique Telémaco Susini .
 With that film company, released in February 1935, "Noches de Buenos Aires", written and directed by Romero, his cinema career began.
 The film starred Tita Merello, Irma Córdoba, Enrique Serrano and Fernando Ochoa.